-If you have the newest Where To?
-7.x, please check the current Where To? support page.
+If you have Where To?
+7.x or newer, please check the current Where To? support page.

 If your business is located in the US, the fastest way to setup your listing is to order a PowerListing with our partner Yext.
 Using a single dashboard you can manage not only your listing in Where To? but across dozens of sites like Foursquare, Yahoo Local, MapQuest and more.
 Furthermore you’re able to add photos, a description and special offers so your listing stands out.

 If you’re not based in the US, you can also add your entry to Google Maps since Where To? uses Google Maps data to retrieve its results.
 You’ll want to “claim” your listing which involves an address verification via post card.
 Changes at Google take a while.
 Please allow some weeks for the changes to take effect.